UNDP-Accelerator-Labs/Financial-inclusion-toolkit/3_Save/Zambia_Factsheet.md

 # An app to digitize financial transactions in cross-border trade

 **What it does.**
- The VillageSavers app digitizes trade and financing for women and youth Cross Borders Traders in their shared border towns of Livingstone (Zambia) and Victoria Falls (Zimbabwe).
-More specifically the app:
+ The VillageSavers app digitizes trade and financing for cross border traders who are women and young people, in their shared border towns of Livingstone (Zambia) and Victoria Falls (Zimbabwe).
+More specifically, the app:

 - Allows informal Self-help Savings Groups (SHGs) to digitize their financial transactions records (savings and loans) through an automated digital system.
 - Solves problems of poor record keeping, human error, lack of transparency, and distrust as each member has access to the information in real time.